Initiatives for All Stakeholders Governance

 Overview of the Corporate Governance Framework

 While enhancing management transparency and fairness by conducting the disclosure of information in a timely manner and keeping compliance management in mind, the Group is working to maximize our corporate value by proactively pursuing lasting profit.
-Also, while building and maintaining a management organization that can respond quickly to changes in the social environment and engendering harmony between the Company and its stakeholders, we recognize the importance of building an effective Corporate Governance Framework by steering a management course that is aware of the importance of our shareholders.
+We build and maintain a responsive management structure that creates harmony between the company and its stakeholders.
+We also have an effective corporate governance framework that steers the management course with the understanding that our shareholders matter.

 *Please scroll horizontally to view